Community and capability: Picatinny Arsenal showcases defense mission to local leaders

 |0

-This work, Community and capability: Picatinny Arsenal showcases defense mission to local leaders [Image 6 of 6], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Community and capability: Picatinny Arsenal showcases defense mission to local leaders, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.